KT-Emmani/OLYMPICS-GAMES-ANALYSIS-1896-to-2016/README.md

 - The data contained 271,116 rows and 15 columns.

-- Additional Column: For this project, I wanted to analyse the age group of athletes that participated and won medals, therefore created a new column namely age group.
+- For this project, I wanted to analyse the age group of athletes that participated and won medals, therefore created a new column namely age group.